-The Day the Rock and Roll Hall of Fame Induction Ceremony Was Overshadowed by the Gulf War
+When the Hall of Fame Induction Was Overshadowed by the Gulf War

-Under ordinary circumstances, the only wars fans need to worry about during the Rock and Roll Hall of Fame induction ceremony are the ones between former bandmates forced onto the same stage for the first time in many years.
+Under ordinary circumstances, the only wars fans need to worry about during the Rock & Roll Hall of Fame induction ceremony are the ones between former bandmates forced onto the same stage for the first time in many years.
 But on Jan.
 16, 1991, the outside world overshadowed any feuds or awards behind the podium.

 Held at the Waldorf-Astoria Hotel in New York, the Rock Hall's sixth annual induction ceremony took place at a time when the Hall still hadn't broken ground on its eventual physical location — but that didn't stop attendees from celebrating a fresh batch of inductees that included LaVern Baker, the Byrds, John Lee Hooker, the Impressions, Wilson Pickett, Jimmy Reed, Ike and Tina Turner, and Howlin' Wolf.
 What did cast a pall over the evening, however, was a declaration issued by President George Bush, informing Americans that the nation's military forces had entered into armed conflict in Iraq and Kuwait.